pyFFTW/pyFFTW/README.txt

 A comprehensive unittest suite is included with the source.

+To build for windows from source, download the fftw dlls from here: http://www.fftw.org/install/windows.html and place them in the pyfftw directory, renaming them to libfftw3.dll, libfftw3l.dll and libfftw3f.dll (it should be obvious which files to rename which).

-To build from source, the FFTW library must be installed already.
+Under linux, to build from source, the FFTW library must be installed already.
+This should probably work for OSX, though I've not tried it.

+Numpy is a dependency for both.

 The documentation can be found at http://hgomersall.github.com/pyFFTW/ , the source is on github: https://github.com/hgomersall/pyFFTW and the python package index page is here: http://pypi.python.org/pypi/pyFFTW .